Craigie - Beldon

 Craigie - Beldon was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Craigie-Beldon was found to have a higher level of cultural diversity than most local markets, with 10.5% of its residents speaking a language other than English at home and 33.1% born overseas.
-Christianity is the dominant religion in Craigie-Beldon, making up 42.1% of its population.
-Notably, Judaism is overrepresented in Craigie-Beldon compared to Greater Perth, with 0.1% of the population identifying as Jewish.
+Craigie-Beldon had a higher cultural diversity than most local markets, with 10.5% of its population speaking a language other than English at home and 33.1% born overseas.
+Christianity was the predominant religion in Craigie-Beldon, accounting for 42.1%.
+Judaism, however, was slightly overrepresented compared to Greater Perth, comprising 0.1% versus 0.1%.

 Frequently Asked Questions - Diversity